 Amazon (AMZN) Receives a Rating Update from a Top Analyst

-Wells Fargo analyst Brian Fitzgerald maintained a Buy rating on Amazon (AMZN) today.
+In a report released today, Brian White from Monness maintained a Buy rating on Amazon (AMZN), with a price target of $3500.00.
 The company’s shares closed last Friday at $3008.91.

-According to TipRanks.com, Fitzgerald is a top 25 analyst with an average return of 31.2% and a 78.4% success rate.
-Fitzgerald covers the Technology sector, focusing on stocks such as LiveRamp Holdings, ANGI Homeservices, and Uber Technologies.
+According to TipRanks.com, White is a top 25 analyst with an average return of 28.2% and a 76.5% success rate.
+White covers the Technology sector, focusing on stocks such as Spotify Technology SA, Slack Technologies, and Salesforce.

-Amazon has an analyst consensus of Strong Buy, with a price target consensus of $3117.33, representing a 6.4% upside.
+Currently, the analyst consensus on Amazon is a Strong Buy with an average price target of $3185.47, an 8.7% upside from current levels.
 In a report issued on July 13, Mizuho Securities also maintained a Buy rating on the stock with a $3450.00 price target.

 See today’s analyst top recommended stocks >>